Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 Non-Compete

-In your LOA agreement, I'd suggest that you have a radius that they cannot do business within so many miles of you.
+In your LOA agreement, I'd suggest you have a radius that they cannot do business within so many miles of you.

 Add a Non-Compete to Your LOA Agreement (1)